radianttap/EFI-B550I-Aorus/README.md

 *Use at your own risk.* Nothing is guaranteed, even if you use exactly the same hardware as me.

-You may use this EFI as example but be prepared to dive way deeper then you hoped.
+You may use this EFI as example but be prepared to dive way deeper than you hoped.
 It’s always advisable to build your own EFI from scratch, [following the guide](https://dortania.github.io/OpenCore-Install-Guide/) —  then you’ll have an idea how things work,  how to ask for help in proper channels:
 - [on Reddit](https://www.reddit.com/r/hackintosh/)
 - [Discord server](https://discord.gg/Wxam8aH)
 - AMD-OSX [forums](https://forum.amd-osx.com)